jame0313/ITE2038-wiki/File-and-Index-Manager-(Disk-Based-B+-tree)-(project-3-ver.).md

 - return value - status code(0 is ok)
 - exceptions
-  - if error occurred in File and Index manager module or Disk Space Manager API, print error message and return -1
+  - if error occurred in File and Index manager module or Sub Layer API, print error message and return -1
----
-5. int init_db()

-- Initialize DBMS

-Initialize database management system.
-If success, return 0.
-Otherwise, return non zero value.

-Before starting DBMS, each layer initialize their status if needed.
-In Disk Space Manager and File and Index Manager, there is nothing to do for now.

-- parameters - (none)

-- return value - status code(0 is ok)
-- exceptions - (none)
----
-6. int shutdown_db()

-- Shutdown DBMS

-Shutdown your database management system.
-If success, return 0.
-Otherwise, return non zero value.

-Before shutdown DBMS, each layer finish and save their status if needed.
-In Disk Space Manager, close all file by calling file_close_table_file API.

-- parameters - (none)
-- return value - status code(0 is ok)
-- exceptions
-  - if error occurred in Disk Space Manager API, print error message and return -1
 ---
 ## PAGE FORMAT IN FIM
 1. Header Page